 If you’ve been reading the Educate and Entertain blog for any amount of time, you know that I do a ton of email marketing to keep my calendar full of good gigs.

-Today, I’ve got some quick but powerful tips to help you do a better job with your own outreach emails (the ones you send in hopes of booking more gigs for your act or band).
+Today, I’ve got some quick but powerful tips to help you do a better job with your own outreach emails (the ones you send in hopes of booking a gig for your act or band).

-Whether you’re a storyteller, musician, poet, or plumber, avoiding these mistakes will all but guarantee better results with your marketing emails.
+Whether you’re a storyteller, musician, poet, or pipe fitter, avoiding these mistakes will all but guarantee better results with your marketing emails.